What is Lasik Xtra?

 The chemical bonds in one's cornea are strengthened by this application of Vitamin B2 (Riboflavin) followed by treatment with UV Light.

-What are the complications of
+What are the complications of this surgery?

-Risk of infections or possible endothelial cell is damage if corneal stromal bed is thinner than recommended
+Risk of infections or possible endothelial cell is damage if corneal stromal bed is thinner than recommended.

 Chances of severe Diffuse Lamellar Keratitis (diffuse white, granular infiltrate occurring within a few days after LASIK)